alexdelorenzo/brightness/README.md

 `brightness -b 50`

 Run in daemonized mode.
-Check every 10 minutes for a face.
+If the system has been idle for 10 minutes (600 seconds), `brightness` will check for faces.

 `brightness -d -i 600`

-Check for system idle time every 120 seconds, then if idle, capture 2 frames from device `0` for use in facial recognition.
+Run in daemonized mode.
+If the system has been idle for 120 seconds, capture 3 frames from device `0` for use in facial recognition.

-`brightness -d -c 0 -b 0 -i 120 -f 2`
+`brightness -d -c 0 -b 0 -i 120 -f 3`